aral/ar.al-site/content/2018/07/29/fix-for-no-bluetooth-found-error-after-wake-from-sleep/index.md

 ---
 title: "Fix for: “No Bluetooth Found” error after wake from sleep"
 date: 2018-07-29T16:05:55+01:00
-draft: true
+draft: false
 ---

 {{< figure src="no-bluetooth-found.png" alt="Bluetooth settings panel in Pop!_OS showing the Bluetooth logo and the message: “No Bluetooth Found.
 Plug in a dongle to use Bluetooth.”
 The switch normally used to turn Bluetooth on looks broken in the window’s top bar, with only the thumb showing." caption="Bluetooth: still asleep, apparently." >}}

-After waking from sleep, my computer would stop detecting the built-in bluetooth interface.
+After waking from sleep, my computer[^1] would stop detecting the built-in bluetooth interface.
 The exact error I was getting in the Settings panel was:

 > No Bluetooth Found.
 Plug in a dongle to use Bluetooth.